georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
-         Description of the property
+         Path to the css file.
+This is included with the Layouts.
    Default
          Default value (if any).
 Leave out entirely if not defined.

-Path to the css file.
-This is included with the Layouts.

 .. _tsFormat: